Show clocks in the palette

 With its Meeting Planner, World Clock Deluxe allows you to easily identify the best time for a meeting across multiple time zones.

 Simply pick a date from the calendar and add the locations of the participants: thanks to color coding you'll see at a glance when the best time to schedule your meeting is.

-The Meeting Planner is highly configurable and lets you easily copy meeting details to the Clipboard so that you can email them to all participants.
+The Meeting Planner is highly configurable and lets you copy meeting details to the Clipboard or easily share them via Mail or Messages.